Elbo19/Client---Server/README.md

-# SE2-Assignment1
+# Clien t- Server

 Name: Elbetel Gezahegn
 ID: ATR/3445/08
 Section 1
-This is a simple login page designed with MVC architecture.
-For sample is registered on the database.
-If the user enters the correct password and username, it will take them to the main page.
-The users can also logout.
+This is a simple client-server architecture program.
+The user can enter something on the client slide and it will display it on the server side.
-To verify use:
-Username: user1
-Password: 1234
+Remark: Run the server program then run the client.